zirui-yuan/zirui-yuan.github.io/_pages/about.md

 Education
 ======
++ Ph.D.
+Student in Artificial Intelligence at The Hong Kong University of Science and Technology (Guangzhou) (2024 - now).
 + M.Sc. in Computer Technology at Tianjin University (2021-2024).
 + B.E. in Electronic Information Science and Technology at Dalian Maritime University (2017-2021).